sejal27/BlogIt/README.md

   - Users can comment on posts, edit/delete their own comments.
   - Users can edit and delete their own posts.
   - Users can view all of their own posts with one click.

+View live version of this app deployed on GCloud here: https://blogit-app.appspot.com/

 ## Author
 [Sejal Parikh](https://in.linkedin.com/in/sejalparikh)